 Consent enables the applicant to enter transactions relating to the subdivision of land.
 These transactions can include the creation of a new lot; leases over 21 years; mortgage or partial discharge of a mortgage; foreclosure or exercise of power of sale; rights-of-ways and easements over 21 years; lot adjustments and extensions; and corrections to deeds or property descriptions.

 Anyone considering applying for a minor variance, permission or consent application can pick up the application form at Town Hall (or download the application form for Minor Variance or Consent).

-The applicant must contact the Building Services division prior to submitting an application to obtain the proper Zoning By-law requirements.
+The applicant must contact the Building Services division prior to submitting an application to obtain the proper Zoning By-law requirements and undertake a Preliminary Zoning Review.

 A pre-consultation with planning staff is recommended prior to submitting to determine if an application conforms to the Official Plan and/or severance policies of the Town of Aurora.
 Failure to follow this procedure may result in the application being delayed due to improper information being submitted.
 The pre-consultation also acts as an opportunity for the applicant to ask questions about the Committee of Adjustment process.

 In making its decision, the Committee will conduct a public hearing.
 Prior to a hearing, a notice of application is mailed out to all "Registered Owners" of land within a 120-meter radius of the subject property and to notify prescribed public agencies, registered ratepayers, and Town departments.

 All interested parties are invited to either attend the public hearing and/or submit in writing their views and concerns.
 Following the hearing, a notification of the Committee's decision is prepared and mailed to the owner, agent, all interested parties and agencies advising of the decision.
 There is a 20-day appeal period following the date of decision, whereby an appeal can be made by the applicant/agent or by any other person or public body who has an interest in the matter, to the Local Planning Appeal Tribunal.
 Once the appeal period has expired and any/all conditions have been satisfied by the owner/agent, the application is final.

 Committee of Adjustment 2018-2022